 NEXT SUPERVISION GROUPS

-Our next face-to-face supervision groups start in September 2019.
-The groups meet 6 times in the year with 6 members in each group and there is currently a space in the Wednesday group.
+Our most recent face-to-face supervision groups started in September 2019 and were full some months beforehand.
+The groups meet 6 times in the year with 6 members in each group.
 While groups tend to be booked ahead, we can always set up further groups on demand to start at any point during the year.
 Timings of the existing groups are on Saturday mornings 0930-1230 and on Wednesdays 0945-1245 with half an hour prior to the start for tea, coffee, cake and/or fruit and catching up.
 The sessions are fun as well as focused trying a range of approaches from sculpting in the garden to using the 7-eyed model, supervision in a Thinking Environment©, the Halos and Horns model© or metaphors and images!

-We also run a number of virtual supervision groups that start throughout the year and use video conferencing (Zoom) The next virtual group, starting in June/July is full but we have a waiting list for the next one, so please do get in touch.
-The cost is £400 + VAT for 4 x 2-hour sessions in groups of 4 coaches.
+We also run a number of virtual supervision groups that start throughout the year and use video conferencing (Zoom).
+Currently all groups are full but we operate a waiting list and can also set up additional groups if there is sufficient demand so please do get in touch if you would like to find out more.
+From January 2020 the cost is £110 + VAT per 2 hour session with 4 people per group.
+We contract for 4-6 sessions so the cost will be between £440 + VAT and £660 + VAT.
 Please contact us for more details.

 Group supervision is also offered internally, within organizations.
 Where helpful internal supervision can also be provided in tandem with CPD opportunities for internal coaches.
 Themes can be collated from the coaching and reported back collectively, with individual client confidentiality completely safeguarded, adding value to the organization.